Guards

 } from 'pure-parse'

-const isUsers = arrays(
+const isUsers = array(

 object({